oskarssylwan/with-color-palette/README.md

 **outputSuffix** - The suffix that will be added to the output file. withColorPalette() vill add the same filetype as the input image.

+**path** - The absolute path if run through CLI.
+The relative if supplied as first argument to withColorPalette()

 ### Supported file types
 - jpg / jpeg
 - png